arturo-clavero/zk-orderbook/README.md

 * Deposits: after Envio listens to the `Deposit` event
 * Withdrawals: after the frontend sends a withdrawal signature
 * Trade: for each order settlement (2 full/partial orders matched)
+* CheckOrder: for each new order check order to confirm validity

 **What it does:**